Berkeley-CS61B/website-sp24/projects/proj2b/index.md

 >**Note:** Please read the tips below, since you shouldn't be writing all of your code in this class.

 {: .warning}
->To complete this task, you'll need to decide what classes you need to create to support the `HyponymHandler`. **DO NOT
+>To complete this task, you'll need to decide what classes you need to create to support the `HyponymsHandler`. **DO NOT
 >DO ALL THE WORK IN HYPONYMS HANDLER.** Instead, you should have helper classes.
-For example, to handle the \"History\"
+For example, in 2A, to handle the \"History\"
 >button, we created an `NGramMap` class.
-You'll want to do something similar.
+You'll want to do something similar in 2B, with your own classes.
 >
 >You'll also need to understand the input format of the WordNet dataset.
 This description is
 >given in the section below.